DOJ to ask judge to force Google to sell off Chrome, Bloomberg News reports

 The move would be one of the most aggressive attempts by the Biden administration to curb what it alleges are Big Tech monopolies.

+The company plans to appeal once U.S. District Judge Amit Mehta makes a final ruling, which he is likely to do by August 2025.

+Prosecutors had floated a range of potential remedies in the case, from ending exclusive agreements where Google pays billions of dollars annually to Apple Inc and other companies to remain the default search engine on tablets and smart phones, all the way to divesting parts of its business, such as its Chrome browser and Android operating system.

-Google maintains that its search engine has won users with its quality, adding that it faces robust competition from Amazon and other sites and that users can choose other search engines as their default.
+Google maintains its search engine has won users with its quality, adding that it faces robust competition from Amazon and other sites and users can choose other search engines as their default.

 The government has the option to decide whether a Chrome sale is necessary at a later date if some of the other aspects of the remedy create a more competitive market, the Bloomberg report said.